 Coat and colours

 They have low-to-no-shedding coats that are curly and soft.
-Being a product of deep red Poodle, their major colour would be red or any of the red shades.
-We haven’t found any evidence yet of another colour pattern in this breed but a blend of red, brown, and golden.
+Being a product of a deep red Poodle, their major colour would be red or any of the red shades.
+We haven’t found any evidence yet of another colour pattern in this breed, but a blend of red, brown, and golden.

 Do you remember the forever-young Peter Pan?
 Cavapoochons are also known as the Peter Pan puppies because they keep their puppy-cuteness and innocent face as adult dogs.
 They are known to have gentler energy/activity levels – playful and fun, but never hyper or yappy.